image of marist students laughing

 Priority Points and Housing Selection

 Involvement in extracurricular activities (including clubs and organizations) is one of four categories contributing to students' priority point total.
-Priority Points is an innovative system that ensures a fair housing selection process for all students.
+The Priority Point system is an innovative system that ensures a fair housing selection process for all students.

-• Priority points available to first-year students can be a maximum of 26 points.
+• Priority points available to first-year students can be a maximum of 26 points (fall semester).

-• Priority points available to sophomores, juniors, and seniors can be a maximum of 34 points.
+• Priority points available to sophomores, juniors, and seniors can be a maximum of 34 points (spring and fall semesters).

 The priority point system at Marist assigns points to students based on their academic average, involvement with extracurricular activities (including clubs and organizations), disciplinary history, and the condition of their residence area.
 The Office of Housing and Residential Life uses the system to place students in housing and ensure the selection process is fair and beneficial for everyone.